kloggy/HA-Irrigation-Version2/README.md

 Almost everything can be set from the UI including the friendly names of cycles and zones.
 Tap/click on most fields to change them in a pop-up (but remember that if you have several browser tabs open the pop-ups may appear on a different tab!).

 __Note -__ Extensive use is made of `!include` to avoid code repetion.
-The files here are in the folder structure you need to replicate but you can easily change the code if it suits you to have your own folder structure.
+You need to replicate folder structure in order for it to work.
+You can change the lovelace code if it suits you to have your own folder structure but I can't help if you do that.

+As it stands you need a `lovelace` folder and the folder that your packages are in.

 <h2>Prerequisites</h2>